JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 We will adjust the configuration of each linear layer by applying a channel multiplier factor of 2.

-Regarding the ReLU activation layers, it is accurate that the nn.ReLU module from PyTorch does not require any parameters for its initialization.
+Regarding the ReLU activation layers, as the nn.ReLU module from PyTorch does not require any parameters for its initialization.
 Therefore, we'll standardize all ReLU layers to nn.ReLU().

 <pre>
 def instantiate_relu(boolean):